benfrick/docs-portfolio/src/commerce/search/api_search.md

 3 Key2Concepts service passes taxonomy terms to Taxonomy Service, looks up sizes, collections and authored concepts in concept index, and returns concept UUIDs
-4 Taxonomy looks up and returns UUIDs for each taxonomy term 5 Rules engine finds applicable rules and uses search strategy to find signals 6 Search strategy algorithm finds and returns applicable signals 7 Core Search uses the Smart Search URL to execute search and returns the search results
+4 Taxonomy looks up and returns UUIDs for each taxonomy term 5 Rules engine finds applicable rules and uses search strategy to find signals 6 Search strategy algorithm finds and returns applicable signals that boost products in search rankings 7 Smart Search URL executes search and returns the search results

 ### Core Search
 Core Search does not use custom rules.
 It uses a default search rule and sort rule configured for the experience calling it.
 The main consumer of Core Search is the Product Feeds Rollup Threads Service.
 After it gets the refined Search URL from Smart Search, the Product Feeds Rollup Threads Service calls Core Search to get the final search results.
 Certain experiences call Core Search directly but eventually all experiences will call the Product Feeds Rollup Threads Service to get search results.

-### Navigation Filtering
+### Recommended Navigation
 Use this type of search to build navigation in your experience.
-It uses custom rules to return navigation objects based on the search terms and navigation attribute ids you provide.
-For instance, if you pass the "gender" attributeId, navigation filter search returns "mens", "womens", "girls" and "boys" navigation objects.
+Like Smart Search, Recommended Navigation uses a keyword/concept mapping and custom rules to determine the appropriate set of navigation objects.
+For instance, if you pass the "gender" attributeId, Recommended Navigation search returns "mens", "womens", "girls" and "boys" navigation objects.
 Making a second call to Navigation Filtering passing the "girls" attributeId might return "size range", "sport", "best for", and "fit" filters.

 ## <a name="rules-results-rankings"></a>Rules, Results and Rankings